 This class will be broken down into formal in-class time, and more flexible group time.
 Both are essential, and required.

 Class time will be used for:

-- Technical and soft skill presentations - Team and meetings
+- Technical, soft skill, and ethics presentations

+- Team meetings

-- Giving and listening to progress reports - Reflections and peer evaluations
+- Giving and listening to progress reports

+- Reflections and peer evaluations

 Time outside of class (4-6 hours per week) will be spent: